haddocking/haddocking.github.io/education/HADDOCK-local-tutorial/index.md

 <img src="/education/HADDOCK-local-tutorial/antigen-passive.png">
 </figure>

 We have now all the necessary information to generate an AIR restraint file for this complex.
-The large number of active+passive residues will results in a large numnber of atom-atom distances to be evaluated which might slow down the computations.
+The large number of active+passive residues will results in a large number of atom-atom distances to be evaluated which might slow down the computations.
 A solution for this is to make the restraints more specific only between CA-CA atoms and increase slightly the distance bound to 3.0Å.
 This is what the `sed` command is doing in the following command to generate the restraints:

 <a class="prompt prompt-cmd">
   active-passive-to-ambig.py 4G6K-active.list 4I1B-passive.list | sed s/segid/name\ CA\ and\ segid/g | sed s/2\.0/3\.0/g >antigen-antibody-ambig.tbl